rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 5. Click **Specify Scheduled Backup Settings…** to specify the exact time for the daily backups, the day of the week for the weekly full backup, and the number of weekly full backups to retain.
 If any of those values are not specified, they will be selected randomly.
+Then, click **Create Schedule**.

 7. After you've selected all of the other settings for the HA group, click **Create HA Group**.